afcarl/fss17/lect01.md

 inhereting all the biases of the specific case studies used to set up their tools.
 And are those biases appropriate for your problem?
 You won't know unless you look around.

+## Not Data Mining, But "Idea Engineering"

+(Note to those who know data mining: in the following "bit" == "cluster" and "delta"=="contrast set".)

+Much commonality within a learner

+By the time you build a table reader and sort out your column tracking then (e.g.) knn and NB are very small variations of each other.

+So as software engienerings, we need to study the design patterns of data miners

+The thing  we call "data mining", isn't that at all.

++ Its a way to explore the world, to divide into bits your like and bits you don't then to
+    - Then you can learn thing specific to each bit
+    + Also, if you have some really slow processing, you can speed things up by just applying them to the leaves
++ It turns out that the contrasts between things can be a very short list
+    - So you can learn _minimal descriptions_ about the differences between bits
++ If you know how to score the bits, you can describe a _landsscape_ of _slopes_ between bits you like and otherwise:
+     + The delta towards the bits you like is a   _plan_  (of what you could do next).
+     + And the delta towards the bits you don't is a _monitor_  (of what to watch out for).
++ Another important landscape are _slopes_ between past and present bits
+     - If you were happy before and you are sad now then a _diagnosis_ is delta between the bits from before and the bits now.
+    - The bits between what you saw before and what you see now are _anomalies_.
+    - Anomalies are triggers that tell us its time to change our ideas.
+    -  If the bits are divided hierarchically, you usually  ever need to _revise_ the sub-bits with anomalies. of that hierachy.
++ Further, you can _compress_ the data by just keeping a few items in each bit.
++ Then you can _share_ the data by sharing the mutants, after a little _mutation_ (where you move items no more than half way to the nearest other items in compressed space).

+It turns out the above is not just about data mining, but also about the internals of an optimizer.
+So you can use the above for soemthing called _hyperparameter optimization_ where you learn how to twiddle different bits.

+For more on this see, see [Idea Engineering](http://menzies.us/pdf/13promise.pdf).

+## Need More Science

+"Science" is the process of communities sharing and reviewing and improving each other’s ideas.
+Sadly, most "data science" is not about "science".
+Rather its about vendors selling you stuff that does not work properly and does not ring an alarm when it starts failing.
+This is strange since an important part of knowledge is "no"; i.e. the ability to critically assess something, and to recognize when one idea is better, smarter, than another.

+So a million million people can run data miners.
+But how many now when those data miners start going wrong?
+And how to fix faulty models?
+Do this subject, learn answers to those questions.
+Become the data scientist everyone needs to consult with when things start going wrong.

 ## Why Listen to me?

 Been doing this for a while now (UNSW AI).